hymm/squid-tracks/README.md

 ## Contributing

 If you're interested in contributing feel free to contact me or create a pull request.
+Check [issues](https://github.com/hymm/squid-tracks/issues) to see if there's anything you would be interested in working on.
 Help with translations is especially welcome.
-See [here](./docs/en/development.md) for more info.
+See [here](./docs/en/development.md) for information about development.

 ## Built With
 * Electron